ha11owed/IsItNice/README.md

 ## About

-This repository contains a Win8RT Application developed after a Microsoft Hackaton on the subject in 2011.
+This repository contains a WinRT Application developed after a Microsoft Hackaton on the subject in 2011.
-This was our first contact with WinRT, and we worked in a timebox manner (although the solution contains improvements/fixes to the original code).
+This was our first contact with WinRT, and we worked in a timebox manner (24 hours, although the solution contains improvements/fixes to the original code).

-The application allows one to:
+The application enables its users to:
 * Take pictures of products
 * Send it to friends from the contacts that also have the application
 * Allows one to comment the picture.

-Yes, the application was developed in a pre-WhatsApp world :bowtie:
+Yes, the application was developed in a pre-WhatsApp world :bowtie: \

 The application has the following components:
 *   A WinRT client application with support for push/pull azure notifications